 Paul regularly represents clients in investigations and regulatory matters before the Commodity Futures Trading Commission (CFTC), self-regulatory organizations, and the Federal Energy Regulatory Commission (FERC).

-Chambers USA (2020) ranks Paul in Band 1 for Energy: Electricity (Regulatory & Litigation) - USA - Nationwide, and Band 2 for Capital Markets: Derivatives - USA - Nationwide, and is recognized in the “Spotlight Table” for Derivatives: Mainly Regulatory - USA - Nationwide.
-Chambers Global (2020) ranks him in Band 1 for Energy: Electricity (Regulatory & Litigation) - USA, Band 2 for Capital Markets: Derivatives - USA, and in the Spotlight Table for Capital Markets: Derivatives: Mainly Regulatory - USA.
-He is also recognized in the 2021 edition of Best Lawyers.
+Chambers USA (2021) ranks Paul in Band 1 for Energy: Electricity (Regulatory & Litigation) - USA - Nationwide, and Band 2 for Capital Markets: Derivatives - USA - Nationwide, and is recognized in the “Spotlight Tables” for Derivatives: Mainly Regulatory - USA - Nationwide and Derivatives: Enforcement - USA - Nationwide.
+Chambers Global (2021) ranks him in Band 1 for Energy: Electricity (Regulatory & Litigation) - USA, Band 2 for Capital Markets: Derivatives - USA, and in the Spotlight Table for Capital Markets: Derivatives: Mainly Regulatory - USA.
+He is also recognized in the 2022 edition of Best Lawyers.

 Represented scores of swap dealers, futures commission merchants, wholesale energy and commodity dealers, merchants, financial institutions, producers and end users in CFTC, FERC, joint CFTC-FERC, and SRO investigations, many of which were closed without the initiation of enforcement actions

 - Negotiated many settlements with the CFTC, FERC and SROs on behalf of CFTC registrants and energy and commodity trading companies